Approval for Wunder financing follows a pretty standard process:

 Discovery, Create a Solution and Define Terms

-After an exploratory conversation, Wunder will perform an initial review of the project information provided in the intake form in order to confirm that the project meets our Basic Eligibility Criteria.
-We'll do some simple cashflow modeling to come up with a preliminary loan offer.
-Partners (Developers / EPC's) can usually expect a follow-up on their submission and/or preliminary offer within a couple of days.
+After an exploratory conversation, Wunder will perform an initial review of the project information provided in the intake form in order to confirm that the project meets our high-level criteria.
+We will then prepare a cash flow model to come up with a preliminary loan quote.
+Project sponsors can usually expect a follow-up on their submission and/or preliminary offer within a couple of days.

 It's important to note that there are a number of unvalidated assumptions being made at this phase in the process, one of which is that all of the inputs in the submission are correct and verifiable.
 For more information on preliminary offers, please consult the following article: Interpreting Your Preliminary Offer.